xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 - SCP
 - Installation via YUM

 If you are going to use SCP, you can grab package [directly](https://devhub.cisco.com/artifactory/xr600/3rdparty/x86_64/) and copy it to the router.
-Use yum with option _localonly_ to proceed with installation:
+Use yum with option _localonly_ to proceed with the installation:

 ```
 [Canonball:~]$ yum install localonly -y rsyslog-7.4.4-r0.0.core2_64.rpm